An ordering for the strength of functional dependence: Introduction and main results

+In Section \ref{seccompS}, we compare the conditional convex order with related positive and global dependence orderings from the literature \cite{siburg2013,Shaked-2012,Shaked-2013 }.
+In particular, we show that none of the existing orderings satisfies Axioms \ref{axdepord0}–\ref{axdepord7}, nor do they describe the behavior of Chatterjee’s rank correlation and related dependence measure across various models.

+Some useful properties of generalized inverses, convex order, and transformations of random vectors are given in Appendix \ref{appA}.
+All proofs are deferred to Appendix \ref{App:Proofs}.
 Throughout the paper, boldface symbols \(\xx\) and \(\XX\) are used for vectors and random vectors, respectively, and standard symbols \(y\) and \(Y\) for real numbers and real-valued random variables.
-All proofs are deferred to the Appendix \ref{App:Proofs}.